-Dispersal systems which exceed 20 feet in depth, and are located within 600 feet of a public well, will be required to have a Qualified Professional evaluate the two-year time travel for microbial contaminants to determine the required setback.
+Dispersal systems which exceed 20 feet in depth, and are located within 600 feet of a public any domestic or municipal well, will be required to have a Qualified Professional evaluate the two-year time travel for microbial contaminants to determine the required setback.
 In no case will the minimum setback be less than 200 feet.